You are here

-The Association for the Protection of Fur-Bearing Animals has the distinction of being one of the oldest animal protection groups in Canada.
+The Association for the Protection of Fur-Bearing Animals (APFA) has the distinction of being one of the oldest animal protection groups in Canada.

 A dedicated volunteer Board of Directors manages our society and our work is entirely supported by donations.
-Our top goals are to:

 Our major accomplishments:

-- First group to expose trapping cruelty.
+• First group to expose trapping cruelty.
 Our group was the first to release never before seen film footage of animals suffering on a Canadian trap line.

 • We build flow devices.
 We have built dozens of flow devices in municipalities across Canada.
 These non-lethal pipe/cage systems prevent beavers from being trapped and killed.